30 students will beautify a local community garden in the Mount Eden area of the South Bronx addressing food injustice with performance art.

 "Jamaica Bay Lives" is the first-ever, feature-length documentary film about Jamaica Bay.

-We're serving the community by building a space for personal enjoyment and for education on various environmental levels!
+We're serving the community by continuing to build a space for personal enjoyment and for education on various environmental levels!

 We're transforming a vacant lot into a high-volume urban farm, environmental education facility, and jazz performance space!